 Healthier Substitution: Low-sodium soup

 Healthier Substitution: Water or carbonated water

 Healthier Substitution: Veggies and hummus

 Original Choice: Sugary dessert (cake, ice cream)

 Healthier Substitution: Fruit or fruit smoothie

 Remember to begin with small swaps at your own pace and then work your way up to more and more swaps.
-Start this Healthy Swap Saturday by making at least one good food substitution to become even more Happily Ever Healthy!
+Start this today by making at least one good food substitution to become even more Happily Ever Healthy!